 It is a two carriage train with space designed for 4 bicycles although it is quite spacious and fits more in the designated space.
 The popular Granite Way trail from Okehampton to Lydford is a great day out for a short easy cycle ride.
 For a longer ride there is the option to combine the Granite Way with the Drake Way from Tavistock to Plymouth for a train home from Plymouth or for those prepared for a tougher ride the NCN route 27 northwards through Hatherleigh and on to the Tarka Trail to Barnstaple for a train home.

-Devon County Council have funded a service that links with the trains at Okehampton Station, enabling onward travel to Tavistock via Lydford and Mary Tavy.
-The Dartline 118 service will be hourly with a bus that stops at the train station every two hours to meet the train and in the hour in between it will stop in central Okehampton.
+The 118 bus service enables onward travel from Okehmapton to Tavistock via Lydford and Mary Tavy.
+It is hourly with a bus that stops at the train station every two hours to meet the train and on the other hour it will stop in central Okehampton.
 For walkers this opens up walks to and from Sourton, the Fox & Hounds, Lydford and Mary Tavy.
-From Tavistock it will also be possible to use the Plymouth Citybus 98 bus for onward travel to Merrivale, Princetown, Two Bridges, Postbridge and Yelverton.
+From Tavistock it will also be possible to use the Oakleys 98 bus for onward travel to Merrivale, Princetown, Two Bridges, Postbridge and Yelverton.
 The last bus back to Okehampton from Tavistock is early evening.
 Alternatively, the 98 bus leaves Princetown for Yelverton at 18.08 from where the Stagecoach 1 goes to Plymouth for a train home.

 The timetable is available here: Dartline 118 Okehampton to Tavistock Via Mary Tavy, Lydford timetable - PDF